marchoeppner/clinical-metagenomics/README.md

 ## Executing the pipeline

-All dependencies for this pipeline are provided through Bioconda.
-To enable to pipeline environment, please do:
+This pipeline requires Nextflow >= 0.30.2.
+All dependencies are provided through Bioconda.
+Please make sure that conda/miniconda2 are available before starting the pipeline.
-`conda env create -f environment.yml source activate metagenomics
-`

 Please note that Pathoscope, Metaphlan and Kaiju require reference databases which are *not* included with the Bioconda packages.
 On RZCluster, these are available automatically through the included config file.

+This pipeline uses a CSV formatted file as input, using the following columns (separated by ';'):

+* patientID
+* sampleID
+* sample type (e.g. Blood)
+* read type (e.g. 2x150bp)
+* platform (e.g. HiSeq 4000)

+A simple script to create such a basic input format from a folder of FastQ files is included in the bin/ subfolder.

 To run the pipeline, do:

-`nextflow -c nextflow.config run main.nf --folder /path/to/reads`
+`nextflow -c nextflow.config run main.nf --samples Samples.csv`

 where nextflow.config and main.nf need to be passed with their full path to the local git clone.

-If you wish to run the pipeline directly from the git repository on our server:

-`nextflow run bfx-core/NF-metagenomic-profiling -hub ikmb --folder /path/to/folder`